valeriu/analytics-tracker/readme.txt

 1. Google Analytics Settings

 == Changelog ==
+= 1.0.5 =
+* Fixed Event for Download, Email, Phone number and Outbound links

 = 1.0.4 =
 * Added event for Add a Comment
 * Added event for Scroll Depth